What is Male Infertility?

 |Sperm morphology (the shape of the sperm)||The number of ideally shaped sperm (referred to as ‘normal’) is compared to the number of imperfectly shaped sperm (often referred to as ‘abnormal’), reported as a percentage of the total number of sperm.||>4%|

 |White blood (inflammatory) cells||Often found in the semen.
 Large numbers of white blood cells in the ejaculate can be a sign of an infection of the reproductive tract.
 However, in some healthy men, it happens for no known reason.||< 1 million per mL Semen pH Measured to test if the ejaculate is acidic or alkaline.
 Semen should be slightly alkaline.
 More acidic semen, together with a low amount (volume) of semen, may mean there is a blockage in the flow of semen. >/= 7.2|

 |Sperm antibodies||Normally done in specialized laboratories using methods approved by the World Health Organization.||<50% motile sperm showing antibody activity|

 Myths about Male infertility

-Watch our video on youtube to know about myths about infertility prevailing in the society.
+Watch our video on youtube to know about myths about infertility prevailing in society.
 Subscribe to our channel to know more updates

 Watch Our Latest Chat Series on Infertility and Sexual Health: MEN ARE FROM MARS AND WOMEN ARE FROM VENUS

-Infertility is a problem of females only
+Infertility is a problem for females only

 When it comes to unsuccessful pregnancy, the hand goes directly to the female partner as she is responsible for carrying the baby.
 But it is not true as there are many times when the male partner equally contributes to infertility, which results in continuous failures.
 For example, low sperm quality, low motility, and testosterone level are also some significant causes that create pregnancy failures.